aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - [RemoveCondition](../Actors%20states/Conditions%20methods/RemoveCondition.md) is called to remove the `Sleep` [condition](../Actors%20states/Conditions.md) on the target
 - target.`isasleep` is set to false
-- target.`cantmove` is set to 1 (meaning 1 turns needs to pass for them to have an actor turn available, but this will be advanced before the end of the main turn making them able to act immediately after)
+- target.`cantmove` is set to 1 (meaning 1 turns needs to pass for them to have an actor turn available, but this will be advanced before the end of the main turn making them able to act immediately after) TODO: this seems very odd and very inconsistent because cantmove isn't changed if the target wakes up in damage calc as a result of being inflicted by another condition
 - [UpdateAnim](../Visual%20rendering/UpdateAnim.md) is called with true as the onlyplayer

 ### `LifeSteal` processing